 - But one of the most important reasons especially after what we have gone through with Corona Virus is that you will be supporting your own economy.

 There are some amazing places to have a Staycation in Ireland.
-Some of my favourites were exploring County Clare and the Kilkee Cliffs or a hotel spa break in Kilkenny.
+Some of our favourites were exploring County Clare and the Kilkee Cliffs, a weekend in Galway , a romantic treehouse in Ireland or a hotel spa break in Kilkenny.
 But it is hard to beat the beauty of Northern Ireland and I highly recommend that you choose one of these Northern Ireland cities or even better do a Northern Ireland road trip and explore them all.

 Visit these Northern Ireland Cities